 This appears to be a rubber stamp version of Shepard's signature.

-Throughout much of his time at NASA and afterwards, Alan Shepard often had his secretary sign items on his behalf.
-Identifying these secretarial signatures is not easy as they tended to be quite good copies of his real signature style.
+Throughout much of his time at NASA and afterwards, Alan Shepard often had items signed on his behalf by office staff - either a secretary or by an intern.
+Identifying these 'secretarial' signatures is not easy as they tended to be quite good copies of his real signature style.
 In addition, the fact that a number of different people signed for him over the years means there is not one particular style of secretarial signature to spot.

 The tells and traits identified below may help identify a signature as a probable or certain secretarial, or may indicate a probable genuine Shepard signature, but few traits can give you a definitive answer.
 In the end the best way to spot secretarials is to be familiar with Shepard's genuine signatures, at which point most secretarials tend to look a little 'off'.